Low Risk

 Can I rate-limit suggest_aws_commands? +

 Yes.
-Add a rate_limit block to the suggest_aws_commands rule in your Intercept policy.
+Add a rate_limit block to the suggest_aws_commands rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block suggest_aws_commands completely? +

-Set action: deny in the Intercept policy for suggest_aws_commands.
+Set action: deny in the PolicyLayer policy for suggest_aws_commands.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides suggest_aws_commands? +

-Enforce policies on AWS
+Enforce policy on every AWS tool call.

 // GET IN TOUCH